 1. Ansel Adams is probably the most easily recognized name of any photographer.
-His landscapes are stunning, and he achieves an unparalleled level of contrast using creative darkroom work.
+His landscapes are stunning; he achieved an unparalleled level of contrast using creative darkroom work.
 You can improve your own photos by reading Adams’ own thoughts as he grew older, when he wished that he had kept himself strong enough physically to continue his work.

 2. Yousuf Karsh has taken photographs that tell a story, and that are more easily understood than many others.
 Each of his portraits tells you all about the subject.
 He felt as though there was a secret hidden behind each woman and man.
 Whether he captures a gleaming eye or a gesture done totally unconsciously, these are times when humans temporarily lose their masks.
 Karsh’s portraits communicate with people.

 5. Dorothea Lange took photographs during the Great Depression.
-She took one photo of a migrant mother that is also titled by that name, and is said to be one of the best-known photographs in history.
-In the 1940′s, she also photographed the Japanese internment camps, and these photographs show sad moments in American history.
+She took the famous photo of a migrant mother, which is said to be one of the best-known photographs in history.
+In the 1940s, she also photographed the Japanese internment camps, and these photographs show sad moments in American history.

 6. Jerry Uelsman created unique images with composite photographs.
 Being very talented in the darkroom, he used this skill in his composites.
 He never used digital cameras, since he felt that his creative process was more suited to the darkroom.

-7. Annie Liebovitz does fine photographic portraits and is most well known for her work with Vanity Fair and Rolling Stone magazine.
+7. Annie Leibovitz does fine photographic portraits and is most well known for her work with Vanity Fair and Rolling Stone magazine.
 Her photographs are intimate, and describe the subject.
-She was unafraid of falling in love with the people she photographed.
+She’s unafraid of falling in love with the people she photographed.

-9. Brian Duffy was a British photographer who shot fashion in the 60′s and 70′s.
-He lost his photographic interest at one time, and burned many negatives, but then began taking photos again a year before he died.
+9. Brian Duffy was a British photographer who shot fashion in the 1960s and 70s.
+He lost his photographic interest at one time and burned many negatives, but then he began taking photos again a year before he died.

 10. Jay Maisel is a famous modern photographer.
-His photos are simple, and he doesn’t use complex lighting or fancy cameras.
+His photos are simple; he doesn’t use complex lighting or fancy cameras.
 He often only takes one lens on photo outings, and he enjoys taking photos of shapes and lights that he finds interesting.

 Of course there are other famous photographers that may be a part of your top 10 list.
 There is much to be learned in the art and craft of photography and from those who inspire us most.